arbales/dotfiles/README.markdown

   next available port- if 3000 is taken, it'll spin up your server on 3001.

 ###system
-- `c` is an autocomplete shortcut to your projects directory.
+- `c` is an autocomplete shortcut to your Workspace.
 For example, `c git` and then hitting tab will autocomplete to `github`, and then it simply changes to my `github` directory.
 - `check [filename]` is a quick script that tells you whether a domain is